DougSantos3/test_qa_api_ui/README.md

 # Open dashboard cypress
 npm run cy:open

-# Run tests ui
+# Run tests ui env qa
-npm run test:ui
+npm run test:ui:qa

-# Run tests api
+# Run tests api env qa
-npm run test:api
+npm run test:api:qa

 # After run test, create report.
 Use this command if you need to save the report for future reference or for sharing it with colleagues.
+With the error image of the failed test case attached to the report
 npm run report
 # Or use this command if you need to view the report for yourself and do not need to save it.
+With the error image of the failed test case attached to the report
 npm run server

 ```